Close Ended Questions: Definition, Types, Advantages, Example and Best Practices

 1. “Choose the features that best suit your needs”

-Wireless charging,
+• Wireless charging,

-☐ Security functions,
+• Security functions,

-☐ Touchscreen,
+• Touchscreen,

-☐ Portability,
+• Portability,

-☐ Dolby sound
+• Dolby sound

-3. 5-point Likert scale questions:
+3. Likert scale questions

-4. Customer satisfaction metrics:
+4. Customer satisfaction survey

 CES formula

-Net Promoter Score (NPS), Customer Satisfaction Score(CSAT) and Customer Effort Score (CES).
-The metrics are standardized and extensively used across touchpoints to gauge customer loyalty, satisfaction and unhappy users.
-It is accompanied by an open-ended survey question so that respondents can share their reason for choosing a certain rating.
+The metrics are standardized and extensively used to gauge customer loyalty, satisfaction and identify unhappy users.
+It is accompanied by an open-ended follow-up question for respondents to their reason for the rating.

 6. Checklist-style survey question:

-Checklist style format will ask customers to choose options that will fit the criteria.
 For example a product (washing machine) will have certain features.
 They would require customers to choose the features relevant for them.

-When to Use Close-Ended Questions for Surveys?
+When to Use Close-Ended Questions in Surveys?

 Here are some of the use cases when marketers can use a close-ended question in a survey.